nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - [Interested properties](#interested-properties): `ip/`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A client can have any number of tags (including 0)
+* A client can have any number of tags (including 0)
+* Succesfully adding interested properties to a client does not add the new client as an interested client for those properties.
+The user has to manually add the new client as an interested client of those properties.
 </div>

 The `-i` flag allows the user to upload images of the property.
 A file chooser dialog will appear after running the command.